 Occasionally DreamHost receives a complaint that, upon further investigation, indicates that a customer's account has been exploited and is being used without their knowledge or consent to engage in prohibited activities (typically spamming or phishing).
 When this occurs, DreamHost may take a number of actions to secure the account and prevent ongoing abuse, including the temporary disablement of related sites or accounts.
 DreamHost will then contact the customer to let them know what has happened and give them an opportunity to secure their account.

 While DreamHost understands that as a customer you did not intend for your account to be abused by someone in this way, you are still ultimately responsible for ensuring the security of any third-party software hosted under your account.
 If DreamHost notices anything obviously awry, you will be contacted.
 However, DreamHost is unable to perform a full security audit of the contents of your account(s) or perform any upgrades for you.

 By performing the following steps you can secure your account.

 Step 1 — Change all passwords

 Even though it's fairly uncommon for customer account passwords to be leaked out into the open, you should still immediately change all passwords associated with the exploited account.
-This not only includes Shell/FTP passwords, but also MySQL user passwords that could have been obtained from script configuration files or elsewhere.
+This include both Shell/FTP passwords and database user passwords

 Step 2 — Check for spyware, keyloggers, and other malware